 - Some free gift (e.g., bottle opener)

-These can be brews that you pick out from their vast choice or what I like to do is have them send me a variety pack of the specials that month.
+These can be brews that you pick out from their vast selection; or, they can send a variety pack of the specials that month.

 If you try one that you like, you can go ahead and order more of it.
 This is the impressive part; it exposes you to new drinks that you would never have even heard of.
 Some clubs even learn your tastes based on which brews you tend to pick, and they suggest beer for you to try each month.
 This is by far the best way to experience new beers and really branch out with your tastes.